 The residence is a two-story building tucked behind secured gates and towering privet hedge.
 It opens to a central lobby that has a tightly curled staircase linking to adjoining formal living and dining rooms.
 The living room has a fireplace and the dining room is painted in army green.
 Most of the rooms in the house have matte-finished wide plank white oak floorboards.

-The snazzy kitchen comes with a double wide butcher block topped center island.
+The snazzy kitchen comes with a double-wide butcher block topped center island.
 Overlooking the kitchen is a small, glass-railed loft area with built-in desk space.
-There are four en suite bedrooms which include the master suite with a private, penny-tiled terrace that has over-the-treetops ocean view.
+There are four en suite bedrooms which include the master suite with a private, penny-tiled terrace that has an over-the-treetops ocean view.

 The back of the residence opens to a broad, partly trellis-shaded patio that overlooks the terraced grounds and the manicured lawns.